Webinar and Video Conference Etiquette Tips

 Current situations have given us a somewhat alternative to holding meetings.
 Before now, meetings were put on hold or cancelled if unforeseen things happen, but now the advancement in technology enables us to hold meetings online.
 Online meetings or seminars are known as webinars, and there are various platforms that organize these online seminars on the internet.

 Though a webinar is more of an audio conference, a video conference is a combination of both audio and video features.
+That's why there is video conference etiquette.
 Live seminars could get a little frustrating especially when you have to keep up with rules and regulations either as a presenter or an attendee.
-Unfortunately, participating in a webinar, will not keep you from away from all these rules and regulations.
-As we have seminar etiquette, likewise we have webinar etiquette and also video conferencing etiquette for both presenters and attendees.
+Unfortunately, participating in a webinar, will not keep you away from all these rules and regulations.
+As we have seminar etiquette, likewise we have webinar etiquette and also, as we said, video conference etiquette for both presenters and attendees.

 - Stay away from noise: noise is a rather unpleasant sound wave, especially when attending a webinar.
 These waves bounce back and cause echoes in the background, which may be a source of distraction for either the presenter or attendee.
 While you’re preparing for a webinar, seclude yourself to a quiet and serene environment.